mnghsn/vscode-ensure-single-final-newline/README.md

 ## Usage

-Enable or disable by setting `files.insertFinalNewline` in VSCode configuration.
+Enable or disable by setting `files.insertFinalNewline` in VS Code configuration.

 ```json
 {